-English to Arabic political translation presents a unique set of challenges.
+English-to-Arabic political translation presents a unique set of challenges.
 Translators will frequently encounter meanings that may not be found in a dictionary at all.
 Writers love to repurpose terms and concepts from a wide range of fields (science, technology, gambling, sports, business, etc) to add color to their work.
-These characteristics make it difficult to find translations of these expressions in standard dictionaries, and in many cases translators would be better served looking in unconventional places, such as Wikipedia, Youtube, or slang dictionaries such as urban dictionary.
+These characteristics make it difficult to find translations of these expressions in standard dictionaries, and in many cases, translators would be better served looking in unconventional places, such as Wikipedia, Youtube, or slang dictionaries such as an urban dictionary.
 We have compiled a list of hundreds of these tricky expressions, and we present nine of them here, along with our suggested Arabic translations.

 1. Hail Mary